Generative AI and the Hollywood Strike

 But video generation technology is evolving fast and has huge potential.

-Generative AI can contribute to creating more sophisticated visual effects in films.
-It could generate digital characters, opening up new possibilities, such as post-death performances, as seen with Carrie Fisher in "Star Wars: The Rise of Skywalker" in 2019, or younger versions of actors, as seen with young Luke Skywalker appearing in Season 2 finale of The Mandalorian – told you people, the Star Wars universe is an inspiration.
-It could potentially also allow the personalization of films to viewer preferences, with AI changing certain things like plot or endings, or even product ads in real-time.
+Already today, AI contributes to creating more sophisticated visual effects in films.
+It could generate digital characters, enabling things such as post-death performances, as seen with Carrie Fisher in "Star Wars: The Rise of Skywalker" in 2019, or younger versions of actors, as seen with young Luke Skywalker appearing in Season 2 finale of The Mandalorian (the Star Wars universe again!).
+It could potentially also allow the personalization of films to viewer preferences, with AI changing the plot or the ending, or even show product ads in real-time.
 Video generation technology can assist in creating character animations, and even entire environments.
-It can further enhance the ability to create scenes that would otherwise be risky, and this may redefine the role of stunts in films.
+It can further enhance the ability to create scenes, and may redefine the role of stunts in films.

-This is troubling as it touches the topic of actors owning their likeness and identity.
-It also leads to growing concerns over authenticity of content.
+This is troubling.
+Actors need to own their likeness and identity.
+And this also leads to growing concerns over authenticity of content.
 And not even starting to talk about malicious entities.

 Few words on casting

-Got to say I was pleased with the choice of Gal Gadot and Shira Haas, had someone else in mind for the Danny character, but in general, not sure how the combination for those characters would work together.
-But how on earth would AI understand human chemistry?
+Not sure what to think of this.
+Got to say I had someone else in mind for the Danny character, but in general, it is unclear how the combination for those actors would work together.
+How on earth would AI understand human chemistry?

 Moreover, since the AI is merely repeating patterns it has seen before, it looks like casting suggested would always be more of the same, rather than new, unconventional choices.
 This also means that if it was up to the AI, actors would be doing similar roles over and over again.
 But diversity is much more interesting.